BIO230 General Microbiology II

 First time: 2006H

-The first part of the course focuses on how bacteria obtain energy, how this energy drives various catabolic and anabolic processes in the cell, and the regulation of these processes.
+The first part of the course deals with the bacterial cell cycle and how different processes are coordinated during bacterial cell division.
+Then the course focuses on how bacteria obtain energy, how this energy drives various catabolic and anabolic processes in the cell, and the regulation of these processes.
 In addition, bacterial viruses (bacteriophages) and viruses specific for eukaryotic organisms are covered.
 The last part of the course focuses on the great diversity of bacteria found in nature.
 First, the general principles used in bacterial classification and phylogeny are discussed.
 Secondly, the most important groups of bacteria are described by emphasising their most characteristic properties.

 By taking the course (BIO230, General Microbiology II) the student will have learned the following facts, principles and concepts:

-- The composition, structure and lifestyle of Bacteria and Archaea.
+- The composition, structure and cell cycle of Bacteria and Archaea.

 - The basic metabolism of Bacteria and Archaea.
 The course provides an overview of different nutritional types, and the principles behind the energy and carbon metabolism of Bacteria and Archaea.